perkinssibyl076/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In the context of coding, this means that writing clean, readable, and maintainable code is a hallmark of a skilled programmer.
 It's not just about making it work; it's also about making it easy to understand and adapt for future enhancements or debugging.
 Strive to write simple solutions first, then optimize when necessary.
 Complexity should be avoided unless it's absolutely essential for performance or functionality."

 Another one would be: 'Premature optimization is the root of all evil (or at least most of it) in programming.' - Donald Knuth.
 This quote reminds us that before optimizing code, ensure there's an actual need for it, as over-engineering can lead to harder-to-maintain code without tangible benefits.
 Always measure, then improve where needed."

+# 2024-02-24
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity and may even hinder overall performance.
+It's more important to first ensure that the code is correct, clear, and maintainable.
+Only after identifying genuine bottlenecks through profiling should you consider optimizing specific parts of your codebase.
+This advice encourages developers to strike a balance between efficiency and practicality during software development.